neerajkumar/old_blog/contents/articles/2016-07-31-roda-versus-rails/index.md

 ###Conclusion
 ---
-I think every rails programmer should [Roda](http://roda.jeremyevans.net/) once.
+I think every rails programmer should try [Roda](http://roda.jeremyevans.net/) once.
 It will provide you a better understanding and knowledge about different rubygems.
 You can get the opportunity to dig deeper into ruby libraries and their usage too.